How to choose between our six starter funds

 Active or passive?

-In a nutshell, an actively managed fund is run by a professional investor who attempts to outperform a stock-market index and therefore deliver better performance.
+In a nutshell, an actively managed fund is run by a professional investor who attempts to outperform a stock market index and therefore deliver better performance.
 However, there are no guarantees the fund manager will outperform.

-A passively managed fund, however, aims to simply replicate the performance of a stock-market index.
+A passively managed fund, however, aims to simply replicate the performance of a stock market index.
 Therefore, those who select a passive fund will receive index-like returns (minus fees) and investments will rise and fall in line with how the index performs.

 There are pros and cons to both the active and the passive approach.
-Many investors view the two styles as complementary and invest in both, but for those selecting their first fund, a choice will need to be made.
+Many investors view the two styles as complementary and invest in both, but for those selecting their first investment fund, a choice will need to be made.

 How much risk are you willing to take?